develop-me/bootcamp--week-11--redux/challenges/01/README.md

     Remember, actions are generally a response to an event and there isn't a "serving" event: it happens when the score changes.
 You already have all the actions you need.

-    **Hint**: You can **compose** functions.
+    **Hint**: You don't have to, but you can **compose** functions.
 This can be useful in reducers if you want to change the state in more than one way for a single action.

+    The following is just an example, your naming may differ:

     ```javascript
     // all these functions accept and return a valid copy of state